stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

     HTTP/1.1 204 No Content

-<a class="anchor" name="list-groups"></a>
+<a class="anchor" name="groups-list"></a>
 ### List Groups

 #### Application Groups

-The application groups endpoint is a [Collection Resource](#rest-collections) representing all application-accessible groups.
+The application groups endpoint is a [Collection Resource](#collections) representing all application-accessible groups.
 A group is accessible to an application if it, or its directory, is assigned to the application as an account store.

     /v1/applications/:applicationUid/groups